-The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences
+The School of Public Health and Health Systems is a division of the Faculty of Health

 As part of the School of Public Health and Health Systems, you will be immersed in leading research, and gain the skills to tackle some of the biggest health concerns of today.
-Beside our leading researchers, you will learn how to integrate perspectives from multiple disciplines as well as discover how to use research to design, implement, and evaluate health programs, policies and services.
+Besides our leading researchers, you will learn how to integrate perspectives from multiple disciplines as well as discover how to use research to design, implement, and evaluate health programs, policies and services.

 - You'll learn how to use research to improve the management and accountability of health promotion programs, and health or healthcare systems.